 Circuit Overloads

-High-powered appliances like air conditioners, space heaters, and clothes dryers plugged into the same circuit as other devices significantly strain the system.
-These large motor-driven or heating appliances’ starting currents and peak power demands can be enough to tip a heavily loaded circuit past its limits.
-Circuit breakers are designed to trip as a safety feature to prevent overheated wires and potential fire hazards if overloads persist.
+Appliances like air conditioners, space heaters, and clothes dryers, when plugged into the same circuit as other devices, put significant strain on the system.
+The starting currents and peak power demands of these large appliances can push a circuit past its limits.
+Circuit breakers trip as a safety measure to prevent overheating and potential fire hazards if overloads continue.

 Adding more electronic devices, lights, and outlets without upgrading the circuit’s wiring and breaker capacity substantially increases the risks of overloads and tripping.
 Strategic load balancing involves spreading high-powered appliances across different circuits to avoid drawing too much electricity through one particular circuit.